w3c/wai-statements/README.md

 ## Internationalization

 This application supports easy translation.
-Translations for the Generator Tool can be found in the `generator.LANGUAGE_CODE.md` files, with LANGUAGE_CODE being the shotcode described in the [Subtag Registry](https://www.iana.org/assignments/language-subtag-registry/language-subtag-registry).
+Translations for the Generator Tool can be found in the `generator.LANGUAGE_CODE.md` files, with LANGUAGE_CODE being the shortcode described in the [Subtag Registry](https://www.iana.org/assignments/language-subtag-registry/language-subtag-registry).

-#### To create a new translation
+### To create a new translation

 Just copy one of the `generator.md` files and start translating, make sure to follow the instructions inside these files.

-##### Some important things to note:
+### Some important things to note:

 When editing one of the variables in the `generator.md` like this example:
 ```yaml